chaos-laboratory/data_manual/_sources/docs/020/021work_eg1.md

     If the device is registered on our database you will see this message.
     ```
 11. We assumed the device is not registered on our database.
-If it is already registered, please refer to the register new deployment workflow.
+If it is already registered, please refer to the register new deployment workflow ({doc}`../030/043new_deploy`).
 Flash the 'STAPI02_RegisterDevice' script.
 Fill in the parameters as shown in the figure below.
     ```{figure} /_static/021work_eg1/web_ide6.png
     :width: 100%
     :name: web_ide6

     Fill in the parameters to register the device on our database
     ```
     a.
 Fill in the parameters as follows.
 For more information on registering new Sensors and ObservedProperties please refer to the respective documents.
-Register New Sensor and ObservedProperties {doc}`../030/041reg_sensor_obsprop`.
+Register New Sensor and ObservedProperties ({doc}`../030/041reg_sensor_obsprop`).
     ```
     Explanation of each parameter